AkuSax/FibLDM/README.md

 ---

-**FibLDM** is a project focused on generating high-quality, 2D transverse lung CT scans, particularly those exhibiting features of fibrosis.
+**FibLDM** is a project focused on generating high-quality, 2D axial lung CT scans, particularly those exhibiting features of fibrosis.
 This repository is currently under active development.

 ### Project Overview
 The primary goal of **FibLDM** is to create a robust generative model for medical imaging.
 We are leveraging a pre-trained **Stable Diffusion (v1.5)** model and adapting its U-Net component to our domain of medical imaging using **Low-Rank Adaptation (LoRA)**.
 This allows for efficient training on a custom dataset of latent representations of lung CT scans.
 The project utilizes modern deep learning libraries, including Hugging Face's `diffusers` and `peft`.